 It involves re-recording for example a guitar line or vocals to create doubles and thicken up the timbre and increase width.

-Think about heavy distorted electric guitars for a wall of sound, many layers of vocal harmonies for larger than life choirs..
+Think about heavy distorted electric guitars for a wall of sound and many layers of vocal harmonies for larger-than-life choirs.
 I talked about 'double' tracking because usually we just need two tracks to create a stereo image but you can create as many layers as you want for an even richer result.

 Remember anyway that two different recording takes are going to sound wider and more natural than one take sent through a doubler effect.